GryderLab/rms_additional_code/README.md

 Panel C is a donut plot made with data from the HiChIP analysis obtained via <a href="https://github.com/GryderLab/peaks3d">peaks3d</a>.

-Panel D is a boxplot made using same HiChIP data from Panel C, code provided in pending subfolder.
+Panel D is a boxplot made using same HiChIP data from Panel C overlapped with p300 and P3F binding sites from ChIP-seq as described, with code which can be provided upon reasonable request.
 3D genome looping at Pol2 sites strongly bound by P300 with and without P3F.
 <p align="center"><img width="472" alt="Looping to sites with and without P3F" src="https://github.com/GryderLab/rms_additional_code/assets/135348829/7ebd86d5-3b27-4b96-8351-b694422ef3e7">
 </p>